A man with glasses and short brown hair standing in a garden with green bushes and orange fruits.

 Julianne Guinasso, LMFT

-Grief takes many forms.
-It can be the loss of someone you love, the ending of a friendship, a relationship that changed shape, a job or identity you outgrew, the state of the world, or the quiet loss of who you used to be.
-These experiences crack us open in ways that invite deeper exploration, if we have support to move through them.
+Often, it's grief that makes this disconnection impossible to ignore.
+The loss of someone you love, a relationship that ended, an identity you outgrew, the state of the world, or the quiet loss of who you used to be.
+These experiences crack us open in ways that invite deeper exploration, when we have support to move through them.

-We'll integrate the parts of yourself you've had to hide or disconnect from.
-This creates space for you to feel more settled in your own body, get clearer about what you actually want, and build relationships where you can be real instead of just helpful.
+I offer trauma-informed therapy that honors your whole experience.
+Together, we'll tend to what you're grieving and reconnect with the parts of yourself you've had to hide.
+This creates space to feel more settled in your body, get clearer about what you actually want, and build relationships where you can be real instead of just helpful.
+This work is about coming home to yourself and the communities that matter to you.

 I work with people navigating grief and loss, those who identify as neurodivergent, and anyone experiencing burnout, anxiety, depression, or life transitions.